rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7-image-security.md

 StackRox / Advanced Cluster Security (ACS) is deployed once at the cluster scope.
 It can be used to monitor multiple clusters.
 The ACS/StackRox operator is already deployed and configured in the cluster for you.

-1. Connect to the ACS WebUI Route using the **admin** credentials:
+1. Connect to the ACS WebUI Route:

     ```bash
     # get web url
     echo https://$(oc -n stackrox get route central --template='{{ .spec.host }}')
     ```

+    Using the **admin** username:

     ```bash
-    # get credentials
+    # get password to go with the "admin" username:
     echo $(oc -n stackrox get secret central-htpasswd -o go-template='{{index .data "password" | base64decode}}')
     ```